 Check out more Italy travel tips here.

-WHERE TO STAY FOR 14 DAYS IN ITALY
+PLACES TO STAY FOR YOUR 2-WEEK ITALY ITINERARY

 When I am road tripping, I don’t mind changing hotels regularly.
 However, since I suggest rail travel for you, I also suggest not changing hotels too many times as it makes the trip more stressful.